richardanaya/js_ffi/README.md

 }
 ```

-## Advanced
+## Third Party

 Wrap third party libraries.
-Anything with its functions in global space should be able to be wrapped and invoked.
+Anything function in global space should be able to be wrapped and invoked.
+You can also specify ad hoc functions.

 ```rust
 use js_ffi::*;